 Southwestern Coast of Africa (c 1626 – 1689)

-Dorothy Angola was one of the first enslaved people in the colonies.
-She was brought to New Amsterdam (New York) by the Dutch West India Company (DWIC).
-She arrived in Manhattan sometime between 1626 and 1640.
+Reytory Angola (Creole) an enslaved woman of African descent brought to New Amsterdam, New York (Manhattan Island) by the Dutch West India Company (DWIC) to build infrastructure for New Amsterdam.
+Reytory arrived in Manhattan sometime between 1626 and 1640.
 Very little is known about her life before that.
-What we do know about Dorothy’s early life comes from the last name Angola.
+What we do know about her early life comes from the last name Angola.
 This name identifies her as a woman from the southwestern coast of Africa.
-It is true that she spoke Spanish and Portuguese besides her native African language.
-In 1643 Dorothy adopted her godson named Anthony, when his mother died.
+In 1643, Reytory adopted her godson named Anthony, after his mother died.
 In 1644, many enslaved men petitioned the DWIC for their freedom.
-Dorothy and other wives of these men were granted their freedom, but none of their children were freed.
-Dorothy took steps to guarantee the freedom of her son Anthony.
-She petitioned the DWIC for his freedom in 1661.
+Reytory and other wives of these men were granted their freedom, but none of their children were freed.
+In 1661, Reytory petitioned the Dutch colonial administration for the freedom of her adopted son Anthony, becoming the first individual Black person to petition a legislature.
 She argued that Anthony was free because he was raised without any help or money from the Company.
-The DWIC agreed with Dorothy’s argument and confirmed Anthony’s status as free.
-She worked hard.
-She skillfully navigated social and legal customs.
-This enabled her to keep her free status until her death in 1689.
-Her efforts also ensured that freedom passed to future generations of her family.
+The DWIC agreed with her argument and confirmed Anthony’s status as free.
+Her hard labor and skillful navigation of the social and legal customs enabled her to keep her free status until her death in 1689.
+Her efforts ensured that freedom passed to future generations of her family.